 Low platelet count is known as thrombocytopenia.
 High platelet count is known as thrombocytosis.

 The test can be done on its own or as part of a CBC test.
-A doctor will often perform an MPV blood test if they suspect a person has a disorder that affects platelet count.
+A doctor will often perform a platelet count test if they suspect a person has a disorder that affects platelet count.

 What to expect

-The MPV blood test involves drawing blood from a vein in the arm or hand.
+The test involves drawing blood from a vein in the arm or hand.

 Obtaining a sample of blood from a vein takes a few minutes and generally causes only minimal discomfort.
 Occasionally, some people may feel queasy or light-headed while the blood is drawn or shortly after.
 Taking slow deep breaths is usually enough to calm these feelings.